 Mohi Apou of Taranaki-Whanganui descent gifted the name to us.
 Toi Hau Tāngata comes from a karakia unique to Taranaki-Whanganui Iwi, ‘Te Hau Tai Tāngata’ – the principles influencing the creation of mankind.
 The karakia is not written but passed from one generation to the next as the taonga tuku iho, or oral tradition.
 Our reo Māori name aligns with our vision that ‘People, whānau and communities live the life to which they aspire’.

 We use a broad and inclusive set of wellbeing measures that tell us whether people are leading full, meaningful lives.
 We create tools and practices to target gaps in the social sector’s knowledge.
 We partner with the social sector, combining science, data and lived experience to draw insights that are enriched by whānau voices.

-We report to the Minister for Social Development – Hon Carmel Sepuloni(external link) – who agrees the Agency's work programme in consultation with the Social Wellbeing Board of social sector chief executives.
+We report to the Minister for Social Investment Hon Nicola Willis(external link) who agrees the Agency's work programme in consultation with the Social Wellbeing Board of social sector chief executives.